 I'm beginning a return-to-work program.
 Will this affect my PSPP pension benefits?

 No, participating in a return-to-work program will not affect your PSPP contributions or the pension credit you earn while on LTIP.

 You and your employer will continue to make the same pension contributions as before you began your return-to-work program, and you will continue to earn 70% of your regular pension credit, regardless of how many hours you are working.

-If your LTIP payments from Great-West Life while you participate in your return-to-work program are insufficient to cover the cost your pension contributions, you may be required to pay your member contributions to OPB directly.
+If your LTIP payments from Canada Life while you participate in your return-to-work program are insufficient to cover the cost your pension contributions, you may be required to pay your member contributions to OPB directly.